|

 will probably enjoy Ganas very much.
 People who want to understand and

-contribute to others might find a treasure house of value for
+contribute to others may find a treasure house of value for

 themselves here.